9 Best perps DEX for beginners in 2026: Low fees, no KYC

 Cons

-❌ No fiat support.
+❌ Restricted in the US, UK, and Canada.
+No fiat support.

-Lighter is a zk-rollup built on top of Ethereum.
-Since Ethereum can verify that the platform actually followed its own rules, its main advantage is in zero-knowledge proofs, including order matching, funding, and liquidations.
-That's a level of transparency you rarely see.
+Lighter is a zk-rollup built on top of Ethereum, so Ethereum itself can verify that the platform followed its own rules.
+Its zero-knowledge proofs cover order matching, funding, and liquidations, a level of transparency you rarely see.
+Lighter already handles around $2.5 billion in daily volume.

 Pros